 (ii) by virtue of the usual circumstances surrounding the grant of an authority of that type, a reasonable expectation of successfully applying for the right or interest conferred by that authority.

-[Regulation 32A inserted in Gazette 25 February 2000 pp.975-6.]
+[Regulation 32A inserted in Gazette 25 Feb 2000 p.
+975-6.]

 33. Objections made to local government — s.
 9.5